How to Clean Your Guinea Pig’s Grease Gland

 • A bottle that has been thoroughly cleaned of any products, if using the Dawn method

-• Your pet’s favorite healthy treats, herbs, or greens (NOTE: do not use a treat that can cause GI upset if eaten in large quantities)
+• Your pet’s favorite healthy treats, herbs, or greens.
+Do not use a treat that can cause GI upset if eaten in large quantities.

 • Guinea pig-safe shampoo, if using the coconut oil method